Sweet Bird of Youth (1962 film)

-Sweet Bird of Youth is a 1962 American drama film starring Paul Newman and Geraldine Page, with Shirley Knight, Madeleine Sherwood, Ed Begley, Rip Torn and Mildred Dunnock in support.
+Sweet Bird of Youth is a 1962 American drama film starring Paul Newman and Geraldine Page, with Shirley Knight, Madeleine Sherwood, Ed Begley, Rip Torn and Mildred Dunnock in supporting roles.
 Based on the 1959 play of the same name by Tennessee Williams, the film was adapted and directed by Richard Brooks.

 The film won the Academy Award for Best Supporting Actor (Ed Begley), and was nominated for Best Actress (Geraldine Page) and Best Supporting Actress (Shirley Knight).
-The film version was sanitized, although Chance Wayne was still gigolo for hire.
+The film version was sanitized, although Chance Wayne was still a gigolo for hire.
 The ending was heavily altered from the explicit sexual mutilation scene depicted in the conclusion of the original stage version.

 Plot

 Handsome, young Chance Wayne returns to his hometown of St. Cloud, Mississippi, a chauffeur and gigolo to a considerably older film star, Alexandra Del Lago.
 Needy and feeling discouraged after completing filming of her latest film, she is considering retiring from the acting world.

 Chance, once a waiter at the local country club, had gone to New York City to seek fame and fortune at the behest of St. Cloud's most powerful and influential citizen, Tom "Boss" Finley, who had duped him into leaving town as a means of keeping him away from his beautiful daughter, Heavenly.
 A political kingpin, Finley enjoys putting Heavenly on display as a model of purity and chastity.
 His ruthless son, Tom Jr., aids his father's ambitions in any way he can.
 He, too, is unhappy to have Chance back in town.

 Desperate to have Alexandra further his fantasy of becoming a star, Chance has become her lover.
 He goes so far as to blackmail her with a tape recording, on which she speaks openly of a dependence on drugs.
 Alexandra defies him, becoming irate at the realization that Chance's romantic interests in Heavenly are more important to him than her own needs.

 Just when Alexandra is at her most vulnerable, she learns from major syndicated gossip columnist Walter Winchell that her performance in her new movie is being raved as the best of her career, and the picture appears to be a certain success.
 Meanwhile, Finley's discarded mistress, Miss Lucy, exposes Finley's underhanded tactics to the government authorities, including Heavenly's forced abortion from Dr. George Scudder who later became her fiancé.

-Chance, who has been repeatedly warned to stay away from Heavenly and leave town immediately, refuses to do both.
+Chance, who has been repeatedly warned to stay away from Heavenly and leave town immediately, refuses to do either.
 Repudiated by Alexandra, and resigned to his fate, he stages a scene outside the Finley mansion, and is cornered there by Tom Jr. and his gang of thugs.
 Determined to ruin Chance's "meal ticket" once and for all, Tom Jr. smashes his face in with the crook end of his father's cane.
 When Heavenly returns home and discovers Chance lying in a heap in their driveway, she defies her father and runs off together with Chance.